awaken1988/baremetal/README.md

 # Example Projects

-## arm-c-cmake
-Example which runs on qemu vexpress-a9.
-It also an example for using cmake for embedded
-Usage:
+To compile and start the binary with qemu run the following (arm-c-qemu used as example):
 ```
  mkdir build/
  cd build/
- cmake -G "MingGW Makefiles" ../arm-qemu
+ cmake -G "MingGW Makefiles" ../arm-c-qemu
  make qemu_gdb_server
 ```
-Now connect gdb to localhost:1234
+Now connect with gdb to localhost:1234.
+Now you can step through the assembly

+## arm-c-qemu
+Example which runs on qemu vexpress-a9.
+It also an example for using cmake for embedded

 ## arm-qemu-cpp
-Simple project which runs C++ on embedded
+Example using cpp on embedded

-_Note: This project use SCons as build system.
-See SConstruct file for available build targets_
+## aarch64-c-qemu
+Example project for aarch64.

+_Note: currently no qemu settings added_

-## aarch64-qemu-c
+## aarch64-c-qemu-irq
-An example for a aarch64 baremetal project with some code snippets for printing and interrupts.
-The example runs on qemu
+Example using interrupts.
+E.g timer interrupt

-_Note: This project use SCons as build system.
-See SConstruct file for available build targets_
+_Note: This is an older project using scons instead of cmake.
+See SConstruct to see the build targets_

 # Dependencies
-- cmake
+- cmake, make (or other generators)
 - arm-none-eabi-gcc and/or aarch64-none-elf-gcc
 - qemu